gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 Using a call to stepperConnectToPin() a FastAccelStepper instance is created.
 This call tells the stepper, which step pin to use.
-As the hardware may have limitation - e.g. no stepper resources anymore, or the step pin cannot be used, then NULL is returned.
+As the hardware may have limitations - e.g. no stepper resources anymore, or the step pin cannot be used, then NULL is returned.
 So it is advised to check the return value of this call.
 ```cpp
   FastAccelStepper* stepperConnectToPin(uint8_t step_pin);